 - Start FL Studio and press the F10 key on your keyboard to open the System Settings.
 Alternatively choose Audio settings from the Options Menu.

 - Click the Audio tab (shown below) in the System Settings window.

-- Mixer - If possible, set the sample rate to 44100 Hz (alternatively use 48000 Hz, click OK to any warnings) and Interpolation to Linear.
+- Mixer - If possible, set the sample rate to 44100 Hz (alternatively use 48000 Hz, click OK to any warnings).
+Make sure Interpolation is set to 24-point sinc or lower.
 Leave the switches in the default positions for now.

 - CPU - If you have a multi-core CPU make sure 'Multithreaded generator processing' & 'Multithreaded mixer processing' are selected.
 'Smart disable' should be selected for all

 CPU types.
 These options should help you squeeze the most performance out of your CPU.

 NOTE: Select the best drivers for your audio device.